Woody Johnson: Early life and education

 Johnson was born in New Brunswick, New Jersey, the son of Betty Johnson (née Wold; 1921–2020) and Robert Wood Johnson III, and the great-grandson of Robert Wood Johnson I, who founded the Johnson & Johnson pharmaceutical company, along with his brothers James Wood Johnson and Edward Mead Johnson.
 Robert Wood Johnson IV grew up with four siblings: Keith Johnson, Billy Johnson, Elizabeth "Libet" Johnson, and Christopher Wold Johnson, in northern New Jersey, and attended the Millbrook School.
 He graduated from the University of Arizona.
 He worked for J&J for a single summer.

 Career

 The Johnson Company, Inc

 Johnson was the chairman and chief executive of The Johnson Company, Inc., a private investment firm.

 In 2006, a Senate subcommittee produced a 370-page report that said that some prominent figures, including Johnson, purchased capital gain losses as a way to reduce their own income tax bills.
 Johnson settled with the IRS in 2006, agreeing to pay the owed taxes plus interest.

 Johnson was the committee president of the Pre-Commissioning Unit for the ship USS New York (LPD-21).

 New York Jets

 In January 2000, Woody Johnson purchased the New York Jets from the estate of Leon Hess for $635 million.
-At the time, it the third-highest price ever paid for a professional sports team, and the highest for a New York professional sports team.
-As of December of 2024, Forbes estimated the value of the team at $6.9 billion.
+At the time, it was the third-highest price ever paid for a professional sports team, and the highest for a New York professional sports team.
+As of December 2024, Forbes estimated the value of the team at $6.9 billion.